KechrisLab/ASAShortCourse-MultiOmics/README.md

 If you continue to have trouble, **MOVICS** provides some troubleshooting guidance here: https://github.com/xlucpu/MOVICS

+Finally, if you'd like to download our example data directly from Github for the analysis, we'll have code to do so using the package *Rfssa*.
+Alternatively, you can directly download the "brca_dat.Rdata" file under Lecture 2.

 ## Lecture 3 (April 18) - Dimension reduction for multi-omics data